 Any faculty member may identify a truly outstanding candidate for a position in the School, and may bring such a candidate to the attention of the Director.
-If the Director decides that the candidate merits further consideration, the Director shall then meet with the PBC to decide whether to request approval from the Dean and Provost to pursue a targeted hire for the candidate.
+If the Director decides that the candidate merits further consideration, the Director shall then meet with the PBC to decide whether to pursue a targeted hire for the candidate.
 Any candidate for targeted hire must be able to bring special abilities to the School that would normally not be obtainable through the usual hiring process, and must enjoy the unanimous support of the Director and the PBC.